-Restrictions: Including: -Major: Nursing -Program: BS Nursing
+Restrictions: Including: -Major: Nursing -Program: BS Nursing RN to BS

-NURS-457 Patient-Centered Care
+NURS-457 Patient-Centered Care (3)

 This course explores the transformation of the health care system into an individualized patient-centered environment.
 This environment concentrates on respect for individual needs, provision of a safe environment, and the achievement of quality outcomes.
 Students will apply case management theory, processes, and skills in an experiential learning experience.